Chapter 5

 The cut flower market demonstrates the impact of transportation on the application of von Thünen’s model.
 Cut flowers are very perishable and have to arrive at the market quickly, so they are similar to horticulture and dairy products that the model predicts will be produced nearby and trucked to market.
 However, many flowers sold in New York City are grown in the Caribbean and South America and flown to market.
 While air travel costs from these areas are far higher than truck transport from the outskirts of New York, other costs of flower production are much less.
 Land, labor, and energy costs are so much lower in the Caribbean and South America than in the outskirts of New York City that the savings outweigh the extra transportation costs.
 Therefore, producers can grow flowers for New York more profitably in the Caribbean than in nearby locations.

 Changes in technology have modified demand for products.
 Since 1826, wood has been mostly replaced by oil, natural gas, and electricity as fuel for heating homes, so forests as a source of fuel are not particularly important any longer.
 Forests were also important for producing lumber required for construction of homes and barns.
 Today, transport trucks can easily and efficiently bring the necessary lumber to the market from distant forests.
 As a result of both of these changes, forests are rarely located near communities today.
-Now, forested land at a city’s edge is probably highly valued as a greenbelt, an area of recreational parks or other undeveloped land (see Topic 6.8), rather than a source of fuel or lumber.
+Now, forested land at a city’s edge is probably highly valued as a greenbelt, an area of recreational parks or other undeveloped land, rather than a source of fuel or lumber.

 The improved transportation and storage methods have created changes in the use of the von Thünen model today.
 Since agricultural products are now transported much greater distances to markets, the model can be applied at a much larger scale than von Thünen allowed.
 The image below illustrates what the general pattern of agricultural land use in the continental United States would look like if the zones were positioned according to the farmer’s rent-paying ability, as suggested by von Thunen.
 The model assumes that the New York City area is the market, and thus the rings radiate away from there.
 Also, the map recognizes that there are climatic variations across the country and therefore indicates some pockets of specialty crops as well as distorted rings.